 Companies get around this by saying on their packaging that the “product is enlarged to show detail” or writing that details are exaggerated.
 Check some of your snack boxes or chip bags sitting in your kitchen cupboard.
 Chances are, at least one of them will say this line in some form in the fine print.

 For guidance on proper marketing techniques for your products, contact our marketing team.

 Example #1: McDonald’s

-This isn’t the first time we’ve used McDonald’s as an example of poor advertising.
-It’s not even that it’s poor in this case.
+This isn’t the first time we’ve used McDonald’s as an example of an advertising failure.
+It’s not even that the advertising is poor in this case.
 It’s just misleading.